3 Initial Data Splitting

 “hold-out samples of tolerable size […] do not match the cross-validation itself for reliability in assessing model fit and are hard to motivate”.

-Resampling methods (?sec-resampling), such as cross-validation, are an effective tool that indicates if overfitting is occurring.
+Resampling methods (Chapter 10), such as cross-validation, are an effective tool that indicates if overfitting is occurring.
 Although resampling techniques can be misapplied, such as the example shown in Ambroise and McLachlan (2002), they often produce performance estimates superior to a single test set because they evaluate many alternate versions of the data.

 Overfitting is the greatest danger in predictive modeling.
 It can occur subtly and silently.
 You cannot be too paranoid about overfitting.